Crowhurst Cricket Club Pitch Maintenance

 - Water all other wickets.

 - Water the whole square regularly through the season.
 During very hot periods it needs watering daily to prevent the grass dying.
-Leave a couple of days prior to a match to allow the surface to dry and harden
+Leave a couple of days prior to a match to allow the playing surface to dry and harden

 Pitch Feeding